SAP-samples/teched2022-DA262/exercises/ex3/README.md

 ![Create Consumption Model](images/create_cm.jpg)<br>
 2. In the wizard, add business name *Fleet Management* and technical name *CM_SALES_REG* and click *Step 2*.
 <br> ![CM wizard - business name](images/cm_create_wizard_biz_name.jpg)
 3. Choose the first fact source of our Consumption Model.
-We start with the sales ADS *BE_MY_COMPANY_ADS*.
+We start with the sales ADS *BE_MY_COMPANY_SALES_ADS*.
 Select it and close the dialog with *Create*
 Note: You can skip *Step 3*.
 If you clicked *Step 3*, just confirm the defaults.
 <br> ![CM Wizard - choose fact source](images/cm_create_wizard_fact_source_1.jpg)<br>